bigcommerce/dev-docs/docs/bigcommerce-for-wordpress/getting-started/site-launch-checklist.md

 </div>

-This document contains our recommended steps before launching any BigCommerce for WordPress site.
-It assumes that you know how to install the plugin and have a reasonable understanding of wordPress and BigCommerce.
-If that is not the case, check out the overview of BigCommerce and the plugin here:
+This document outlines our recommended steps for launching a BigCommerce for WordPress site.
+It assumes that you have a reasonable understanding of WordPress and BigCommerce and know how to install the BigCommerce for WordPress plugin.
+For an overview of BigCommerce and the BigCommerce for WordPress plugin, see the following articles:

 - [BigCommerce Overview](https://support.bigcommerce.com/s/article/Getting-Started-with-the-New-Control-Panel)
     - [Store profile](https://support.bigcommerce.com/s/article/Store-Profile-Settings)